skills-grills/aether-fullstack/README.md

 # AI Report Generation Service

 As per the [candidate brief presented here](BRIEF.md), this is a FastAPI-based service that generates detailed outline reports using AI.
+Design decisions are [presented in DEVLOG.md](DEVLOG.md).
 The service allows users to submit a topic and receive a structured report with multiple sections, all processed asynchronously.

+## License of Aether's Use

 The full generating codeset originally reposited at `https://www.github.com/skills-grills/aether-fullstack` was developed by Joshua Bodyfelt.
-The code may **ONLY** be used for consideration of his candidacy for a Senior Full-Stack/Backend Engineer.
-There are no commericial permissions given without expressed written contracting.
+The code may **ONLY** be used for consideration of his candidacy for a Senior Full-Stack/Backend Engineer role at Aether. ***NO commercial permission is given without expressed written contracting***.
 [Further details are covered by CC BY-NC-SA 4.0 licensing](LICENSE.md).

 ## Features